-We’re bringing clients back to their new maintenance calories A.S.A.P, and then seeing how high we can get maintenance calories (within what’s needed for the client) without fat gain.
+We’re bringing the women we coach back to their new maintenance calories A.S.A.P, and then seeing how high we can get maintenance calories (within what’s needed for the client) without fat gain.

-The mistake a lot of people make is trying to reverse way too slowly, and often trying to stay at an unhealthy level of leanness.
+The mistake a lot of women make is trying to reverse way too slowly, and often trying to stay at an unhealthy level of leanness.

-What ends up happening is, you spend months extra in a deficit (which usually correlates to feeling & training terrible).
+What ends up happening is, you spend months extra in a deficit (which usually correlates to feeling & training terrible, down-regulated hormones and metabolism, etc.).
 This leads to months of wasted time that could have been productive training and making progress in the gym.

-Basically, being a bit more aggressive coming out of a diet (to a degree) makes sense.
+Being a bit more aggressive increasing calories coming out of a diet (to a degree) makes sense.

-When reverse dieting we need to consider the desired outcome – which is to get your hormones & training back to a good place, right?
+When reverse dieting we need to consider the desired outcome – which is to get your hormones & training back to a good place without unnecessary fat regain, right?

 Problem is, if you’re just reversing you out of a diet extremely slowly, you’re still in a deficit for another 10-20 weeks.